norskeld/cyan/README.md

 <int>        ::= ?
 A constant token ?
 ```

-## Trees
+## Trees and IRs

 > [!NOTE]
 > AST, TAC and AAST are described using [Zephyr ASDL][zephyr].

 ### AST

-This is a syntactic tree representation of the C program.
+This is a syntax tree representation of a C program.

 ```zephyr
 program = Program(function)